bolducp/Express_Angular2_Twitter_App/README.md

 3: get developer API keys from Twitter

-4: create a .env file including all of the keys
+4: fillout the .env.template and copy it as ".env".
+It should include the following keys:
 ```
 TWITTER_CONSUMER_KEY=your_key_here
 TWITTER_CONSUMER_SECRET=your_key_here